 This months Culturally Inclined focuses on the Lower East Side steeped with rich immigration history and heart of cultural influence within the City.
-You may be surprised to learn that the Lower East Side is going through a massive transformation.
+The Lower East Side is going through a massive transformation.

-Lower East Side transformation is located in the heart of New York’s creative junction, Essex Crossing, a mixed-use development that strategically connects residents with fantastic food, art galleries, and green space that make the Lower East Side the cultural epicenter of the city.
-Moreover, part of this existing area known as the Seward Park Urban Renewal Area (SPURA) under the auspices of the New York City’s Economic Development Corporation and Office of Housing Preservation & Development, with guidance by Community Board 3 is revitalizing forgotten land into affordable housing, retail space, offices, and community and green spaces for the Lower East Side community.
+Lower East Side transformation is located in the heart of New York’s creative junction, Essex Crossing.
+A mixed-use development that strategically connects residents with fantastic food, art galleries, and green space.
+Resulting in the Lower East Side having a new cultural epicenter within the City.
+Moreover, part of this existing area known as the Seward Park Urban Renewal Area (SPURA) is revitalizing forgotten land into affordable housing, retail space, offices, and community and green spaces for the Lower East Side community.
+Under the auspices of the New York City’s Economic Development Corporation and Office of Housing Preservation & Development, with guidance by Community Board 3.

-Equally important to the Lower East Side transformation is The Market Line an expansive, bazaar-like marketplace running three city blocks along Broome Street as a pivotal part of the Essex Crossing project in the Lower East Side.
-The Market Line is the largest market in New York City and one of the largest in the world with 150,000 square feet of culinary treasures.
+Equally important to the Lower East Side transformation is The Market Line.
+An expansive, bazaar-like marketplace running three city blocks along Broome Street as a pivotal part of the Essex Crossing project in the Lower East Side.
+Furthermore, the Market Line is the largest market in New York City.
+Additionally, one of the largest in the world with 150,000 square feet of culinary treasures.
 The market merges an eclectic mix of more than 100 locally-sourced food, art, music, and fashion vendors reflecting the unique character and culture of the Lower East Side.

 Consider, traveling to the Lower East Side and taste the amazing cuisine, and enjoy live music at one of the amazing event spaces.
 In addition, discover the treasures at the galleries and museums including Tenement, New Museum, and Eldridge Street.
 Then, pop into the cool, trendy shops along the way.
 Accordingly, this month Culturally Inclined and my website is a treasure trove of ideas to explore the area.

-Last month we learned that the Lower East Side transformation has spurred market interest reflected in real estate prices doubling.
+The Lower East Side transformation has spawn market interest as the real estate prices doubling reflect.
 So it’s not surprising that the neighborhood, according to the report, has crossed the million-dollar threshold this year.
 Additionally, there are 99 Active Listings on the Lower East Side, and several new developments have joined the landscape including those below.

 Lower East Side transformation is depicted its new skyline.
 Can’t be missed an 800ft tall residential skyscraper project developed by Extell Development Company in Two Bridges on the edge of the New York Harbor on the Lower East Side.
 With epic river and skyline views and an amenity package that must be seen.